slopez421/sending-stones/README.md

 The body attribute sets nullable to False, meaning null values cannot be stored.
 The body attribute is also the only attribute a user inputs.

+### Like

+The Like model is an association model that takes in one user-submittable attribute, the color of the heart, and has two foreign keys/relationships to User and Listing.

 ### App.py

 After importing our models,app, db, api, Resource, request, and session, we set up our views in App.py.
 All views in this file inherit from the aforementioned Resource class so we can set up routes at the bottom of the file.